zilishen/documentation/content/nms/admin-guides/authentication/basic-authentication.md

 }
 </style>

-{{< warning >}}
-Basic authentication is not recommended for production environments due to its inherent security limitations.
-Consider using [OpenID Connect (OIDC)]({{< relref "nms/admin-guides/authentication/oidc/_index.md" >}}) or another secure authentication method instead.
-{{< /warning >}}

 ## Overview

-The NGINX Management Suite platform uses NGINX as a front-end proxy and for user access management.
-By default, NGINX Management Suite employs basic authentication, which involves sending the username and password with each request.
-However, if NGINX Plus is installed as the front-end proxy, you can [enable OpenID Connect (OIDC) authentication]({{< relref "/nms/admin-guides/authentication/oidc/_index.md" >}}).
-We highly recommend using OIDC authentication in production environments due to its superior security over basic authentication.
-Regardless of your authentication preference, to access the NGINX Management Suite REST API or web interface for the first time, you need to log in using basic authentication with the default `admin`, which is created during installation.
+NGINX Management Suite uses NGINX as a front-end proxy and for user access.
+By default, NGINX Management Suite uses basic authentication, which means you need to send your username and password with each request to confirm your identity.
+When logging in to NGINX Management Suite for the first time, use the default `admin` account and password.
+After that, you can create additional user accounts.
+Adding users and setting passwords are explained below.

+{{< call-out "warning" "Security Consideration" >}} While convenient, basic authentication is less secure than other methods: credentials are sent as base64-encoded text, which is not secure encryption.
+If your data gets intercepted, the encoding is easily reversible.
+If you use NGINX Plus for your front-end proxy, consider [switching to OpenID Connect (OIDC) for authentication]({{< relref "nms/admin-guides/authentication/oidc/getting-started-oidc.md" >}}).
+For production environments, we strongly recommend OIDC.{{< /call-out >}}

 ## Default Admin User